 At the Humane Society of Jefferson County we are doing our part to help protect the health of our community, staff, volunteers, and the animals we serve.
 Due to the high level of traffic we see in our building, we are making a few short-term changes to our operations based on recommendations we received from state and county health departments.

 - Our operating hours will stay the same, but we will only accept visitors to the shelter by appointment.
-Appointments are available to serious adopters with a completed application, for donation drop-offs, or for stray & surrendered animals.
+Appointments are available to all visitors, however animal interactions and community cat spaces are still limited to visitors with a completed adoption application.

 - If you’re interested in adopting, we would invite you to take a virtual visit through our shelter, applications and all adoptable animals are viewable online on our adoption page.
 Questions can be answered by emailing us at email@example.com or by calling 920-674-2048.

 - All visitors to the building will be asked to use hand sanitizer and to wash their hands frequently to prevent the spread of any disease.

 - Please DO NOT visit the building if:

 - You feel sick, or have any flu-like symptoms such as a fever or cough

 - You have had direct contact with anyone who may be sick over the past 14 days

 - You have traveled internationally, or to any high risk area within the country in the past 14 days

 - If anyone is showing any signs of illness or flu-like symptoms, they may be asked to leave the building.